micycle1/ScrollMonitor/README.md

 # ScrollMonitor
 A pretty GUI element for Processing to plot realtime data on a sketch.
+A sole scroll monitor is capable of plotting multiple datastreams at once.
 A scrolling line graph built with Processing, for Processing.

 A single scroll monitor supports multiple data streams (line plots).